vandosant/machine-learning-learning/regression.md

 Magnitude only has meaning for the specific units of input and output (e.g. $, sq. ft)

-###Algorithms for fitting models
-Minimize cost for parameters.

 ###Optimizations
 Convex/concave functions:
 - Solution is unique.